 Goals: To engage in the collaborative and interdisciplinary study of various forms of popular culture in Latin America (festivals, music, foods, television, sports, etc.).
-To appreciate how both the Humanities and the Social Sciences can help us understand the social, historical, political, economic, and aesthetic dimensions of cultural practices.
-To improve one's spoken Spanish through class discussion and formal presentations on a research topic.
+To appreciate how both the Humanities and the Social Sciences can help us

 Content: In the first half of the semester we learn how popular culture is defined and studied, and through readings, lectures, and class discussion we examine a range of popular Latin American cultural figures and practices.
 By mid-semester students will have formed working groups and chosen study topics, which they will research individually and collaboratively for several weeks.
 Finally, in a graduated series of oral presentations, students will teach classes on the popular culture genre they researched (e.g., comic books), and will lead us in interpreting a specific example of that genre (e.g., the Chilean comic book Condorito).
 Although some course readings are in English, all lectures, writing assignments, exams and presentations will be in Spanish.